-- Find inefficient workload, aggregated by table, for indexing opportunities—an “X marks the spot” tuning analysis
+- Find inefficient workloads, aggregated by table, for indexing opportunities—an “X marks the spot” tuning analysis

-- Multi-vendor relational database support for your database environment in a single tool
+- Cross-platform database support for a single-pane-of-glass view into your environment

 - Blocking analysis: what is blocking and a hierarchy of what is being blocked, plus overall impact

-- Integration with other SolarWinds products for more complete visibility (applications, servers, storage, hypervisor, network, and more)
+- PerfStack™ integration with other SolarWinds products for more complete visibility (applications, servers, storage, hypervisor, network, and more)

 SolarWinds Database Performance Analyzer Screenshots